SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [panva/jose](https://github.com/panva/jose) - "JSON Web Almost Everything" - JWA, JWS, JWE, JWT, JWK, JWKS for Node.js, Browser, Cloudflare Workers, Deno, Bun, and other Web-interoperable runtimes.
 - [deeplay-io/nice-grpc](https://github.com/deeplay-io/nice-grpc) - A TypeScript gRPC library that is nice to you
-- [hellof2e/quark-design](https://github.com/hellof2e/quark-design) - Next-gen frontend component library, it can be used in any framework or no framework.(下一代跨技术栈前端组件库 / 无框架组件库，技术栈无关)
+- [hellof2e/quark-design](https://github.com/hellof2e/quark-design) - Next-gen frontend component library, it can be used in any framework or no framework.(跨技术栈组件库，能用于任何前端框架。)
 - [surrealdb-community/surrealdb.worker](https://github.com/surrealdb-community/surrealdb.worker) -
 - [blitz-js/superjson](https://github.com/blitz-js/superjson) - Safely serialize JavaScript expressions to a superset of JSON, which includes Dates, BigInts, and more.
 - [aphex/use-trpc](https://github.com/aphex/use-trpc) - Vue Composable library for tRPC